 If Linda could share one message with everyone, she would share this: “People need to understand that even though we’re getting older, we don’t have to get rid of the greatest activities.
 Talking, hearing, and breathing are the main things, and having access to these things makes all the difference in the world.”

 As Linda reflects on the impact her hearing aids have made on her life, she shares: “Being able to hear better is the best thing to happen to me besides marrying my husband and having our daughter.
 I just feel so lucky.”

-We feel lucky to have Linda as a customer.
+We feel lucky to have Linda as a member.
 It’s people with hearts like hers that keep us going and inspire us to do the work that we do.